 One important point I NEED to re-emphasize: Do NOT paint on the interior surfaces of a bird feeder!

-This is because the interior surfaces will be frequented by birds more often, and may cause them to be scratched off more easily.
+This is because the interior surfaces will be frequented by birds more often and may cause them to be scratched off more easily.

 If you’re serious about painting your bird feeder, do make sure you read it first.
-I’ve included a handy table of paint you’ll definitely need and some practical steps you’ll need to get started!
+I’ve included a handy table of paint you’ll need and some practical steps you’ll need to get started!

 9) Safe Paint for Different Materials